 5 Ways to Prevent Accidental Overdose

 Addiction can lead to a great many serious repercussions as an individual continues to abuse a substance, whether it be prescription drugs, alcohol, marijuana, or other illicit drugs.
 An addict’s life can begin to function purely around the substance abuse, while everything else is neglected.
-When a person is so enveloped by a substance, they can begin to consume it to the extent that it becomes dangerous to their health.
-This can lead to words that no one ever likes to hear – accidental overdose.
+When a person is so enveloped by a substance, they can start to consume it to the extent that it becomes dangerous to their health.
+If this happens, it can lead to words that no one ever likes to hear – accidental overdose.

 The Prevalence of an Accidental Overdose